smartdatalake/mbrs/README.md

 This software can be used for discovery of top-k mixture-based regions over a collection of geolocated entities characterized by various categories, like Points of Interest (shops, restaurants, museums, etc.), or locations of various crime incidents, or check-ins at different types of venues, etc. We also provide a graphical interface that enables users to specify their preferences and provides map-based visualizations that highlight latent information in the data.

-Full details about the problem setting and the proposed algorithms are available in this [paper](https://doi.org/10.1145/3474717.3484215): D. Skoutas, D. Sacharidis, and K. Patroumpas.
-Discovering Mixture-Based Best Regions of Arbitrary Shapes.
+Full details about the problem setting and the proposed algorithms are available in this paper: D. Skoutas, D. Sacharidis, and K. Patroumpas.
+[Discovering Mixture-Based Best Regions of Arbitrary Shapes](https://doi.org/10.1145/3474717.3484215).
 In Proceedings of the 29th International Conference on Advances in Geographic Information Systems ([ACM SIGSPATIAL 2021](https://sigspatial2021.sigspatial.org/)), Beijing, China, November 2021.

+More details about MAGE and its user interface are available in thie demo paper: K. Patroumpas, D. Skoutas, and D. Sacharidis.
+[MAGE: Discovering Mixture-based Areas of Interest over Geolocated Entities](https://openproceedings.org/2022/conf/edbt/paper-147.pdf).
+In Proceedings of the 25th International Conference on Extending Database Technology ([EDBT/ICDT 2022 Joint Conference](https://conferences.inf.ed.ac.uk/edbticdt2022/)), Edinburgh, Scotland, UK, March 2022.

 #### Source code